 Don’t feel sorry for me.
 It’s wonderful when you finally accept being a wimp as part of your natural human make-up.
 I no longer have to pretend I’m okay with things that make me afraid.
 Like the iron.
 I hate the iron.
 Do you know how hot those things can get?
 You might as well keep a fuel rod from Fukushima under your sink.
 Most people don’t worry about using the iron.
 But again, I know me!
 Enough time around one of those things and I’m sure I’ll find a way to accidentally burn off my appendix.

 I’m a wimp and I’m ok!
 I no longer have anxiety over it.
-Meditation and has freed me from it.
-Meditation and the little blue pill I have to take every morning.
+Meditation and CBD oil have freed me from it.
+Meditation and some hemp drops I have to take every morning, those help me fightback all the symptoms.
 So what if I run from danger?
 Lots of people do that.
 Don’t ask me who right now because I can only think of C-3PO, and he’s not actually a person.

 But they’re out there!
 Lots of them, all waiting a full three hours after eating before they get in a pool, and hiding in the basement when the stove needs to be re-lit.
 So what if I’ll never jump off The Corona Arch with a rope tied around my waist?
 I do other things well.
 I’ll keep to them.
 And I’ll also keep wearing shoes whenever I’m on shag carpet, just in case there’s a scorpion.
 I know me!
 It’s just a matter of time before one shows up.
 I plan on being prepared.
 And that’s that.

 - 8 ounces bittersweet chocolate, melted and cooled

 - 8 tablespoons (1 stick) unsalted butter, room temperature

 - 1 1/3 cups light-brown sugar, firmly packed

 - 1/3 cup milk

 - 1 cup confectioners’ sugar, plus more for rolling